wnicolass/space-mission-api/README.md

 npm run start:dev # execute project in dev mode
 ```

-The server uses the 'node:https' built-in module, so don't forget to generate the certificate
+The server uses the 'node:https' built-in module, so don't forget to generate the self-signed certificate

 At this point, the API should be running at https://localhost:3000